keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ### Metric evaluation

 Just like any other metric, you can pass the `KerasCV` object detection metrics to `compile()`.
-The most popular Object Detection metrics are COCO metrics, which were published alongside the MSCOCO dataset.
-KerasCV provides an easy to use suite of COCO metrics. under the `keras_cv.metrics.BoxCOCOMetrics`
+The most popular object detection metrics are COCO metrics, which were published alongside the MSCOCO dataset.
+KerasCV provides an easy-to-use suite of COCO metrics under the `keras_cv.metrics.BoxCOCOMetrics`
 symbol: